0xKourama/Elbanna-NP-Notes/personal/braindump.md

 7. learned emotionial diffusion on her own.
 8. copied many of my techniques <3

-what are her sources of past pain?
+# what are her sources of past pain?
 1. unfulfilled relationships
 2. not getting what she wanted sometimes
 3. being used in centro
 4. being controlled by her father so much

-what am I living for?
+# what am I living for?
 1. nothing major, meeting God is greater than all of the things in life.

-what are the thing that you want to do in your life?
+# what are the thing that you want to do in your life?
 1. get married
 2. build a home
 3. build a family

-what's the thing about death?
+# what's the thing about death?
-1. the new feeling and not knowing what to expect can be scary
-2. letting it happen is the way to go... since it cannot be controlled
-3. the self's instinct for survival and resisting the experience are what makes it difficult
+1. the new feeling and not knowing what to expect can be scary [+] letting it happen is the way to go... since it cannot be controlled [+] the self's instinct for survival and resisting the experience are what makes it difficult

-engagement areas of improvement:
+# engagement areas of improvement:
-1. learn how to dance (slow and sha3bi)
-2. get a shirt puller (get that shit now)
-3. get a comfy leather shoe
+1. get a comfy leather shoe
-4.

-hygiene areas of improvement:
+# hygiene areas of improvement:
-1. farting in the right place
-2. pissing in the right place
-3. not eating my boogers
-4. managing my clothes
+1. managing my clothes

-bathroom items:
+# bathroom items:
 1. sink & counter
 2. tub
 3. mirror
-4. towels (big and small (ass towels))
+4. towels (big and small)
 5. toilet
 6. cupboard
 7. washing machine